 In a word, Zeresh is a fatalist.
 Que sera, sera.
 Whatever will be, will be.
-What should she and the other advisers have said?
-This--"Haman, you're wrong.
+What should this wife have said have said to her husband?
+Something like this.

+"Haman, you're wrong.
 We're wrong.
 Let's get right with God.
 He's in this.
 These are His people we're dealing with.
 Let's stop resisting Him.
 Let's plead for mercy."

 But that's not what Zeresh did.
 Nor Haman.
 Nor do unregenerate people today apart from the Holy Spirit's enablement.

 I see the same response all the time.
 God sends a trial, a wake-up call to get someone's attention.
 And the person responds with a fatalistic, "Whatever will be will be.
 God's in control."
 Which in essence means, "I don't have any intention of changing, and I'm not about to submit my life to God.

-Talk about timing!
 At that very moment...